 One quite evening in the small Texas town of Texarkana, a dude with a sack over his head attacks two teenagers at a local make-out spot: he beats the shit out of both.
 He also leaves bite marks on the female.
 The local cops are dumbfounded, so they call in the Texas Rangers.
 The attacks continue and it turns out the Rangers are about as useless as the local police.
 Eventually the guy kills five folks then disappears.
 Yawn.

-In the right hands that story could be made into something suspenseful and engaging, but sadly it appears that everybody involved with this turkey had no fucking clue as how to make a good movie.
+In the right hands that story could be made into something suspenseful and engaging, but sadly it appears that everybody involved with this turkey had no clue as how to make a good movie.
 The weirdest thing was how it kept changing the tone of the movie from scene to scene.
-In one scene it's trying to be serious and then 15 seconds later it's got some kind of Dukes of Hazzard hijinks going on including a cop car flying in slow motion into a pond!
+In one scene it's trying to be serious and then 15 seconds later there's some "Dukes of Hazzard" hijinks going on.
+There's even a cop car flying in slow motion into a pond!
 I'm not making that up.